Cheescake15/SOC-Analyst-Handbook/README.md

 ## Overview

-The **SOC Analyst Handbook** is an educational and portfolio-oriented documentation project for cybersecurity students and aspiring blue team professionals.
+The SOC Analyst Handbook is an educational and portfolio-oriented documentation project for cybersecurity students.

 The repository presents the same core material in two languages: